 Dog training takes time, patience, and an understanding of how your dog learns.
 Using the force-free dog training method reinforces positive behaviours that will build the bond between you and your dog, and improve your dog’s quality of life.

 It’s not easy, and there is no quick fix for bad dog behaviour.
 Training your dog is a commitment that you will need to maintain for your dog’s entire life.
 Just like any skill, you need to practice it every day, and so does your dog.
+Popular dog training methods can help you and your furry friend achieve their desired behavior.

 We connected with Certified Professional Dog Trainer, Joanna Scott from For the Love of Paws Pet Service Dog Training (FLOPPS) in Edmonton, Alberta, to talk about the benefits of Professional force-free training services.